 What Shoes Are Best for Overpronation?

-If your feet roll inward when you run, you'll want to invest in supportive shoes for overpronation to give you stability and comfort.
+If your feet roll inwards when you run, you'll want to invest in supportive shoes for overpronation to give you stability and comfort.

 How to Find the Best Shoes for Overpronation

 Certain shoes are designed with overpronation in mind.
-They work by counteracting the tendency to excessively roll inward, offering more cushioning and better arch support.
+They work by counteracting the tendency to excessively roll inwards, offering more cushioning and better arch support.

 Stability shoes for overpronation work to stabilise the foot by adding in midsole motion control, known as a medial post.
 Medial support (firmer material in the midsole) helps keep your feet, ankles and legs in alignment.
 This allows for a smoother heel-to-toe motion without placing undue pressure on the big toe during push off.

 Nike supportive shoes are designed for maximum shock absorption with a wider foreprint for stability and a more curved outsole for easier heel-to-toe transitions.
 Here's what you want to look for when shopping for the best shoes for overpronation.